Antike Statue mit Handy

 07:00 pm

-BRICKS Club Berlin, Mohrenstr.
+Bricks Club Berlin, Mohrenstr.
 30, 10117 Berlin

 Covering the fresh perspective of a young ancient historian, new methods in ancient history, and the ability to be amazed.
 Peter-André Alt in conversation with Christopher Degelmann.